Skip to main content

 Please note that in order for this code to compile properly with tsc, use the --target es6 flag, otherwise a bunch of errors will appear

-Since we are working on a card game, we wouldn't only want to randomly pick a number but also a suit (diamonds, clubs, hearts and spades).
-At this point we'd have to create another function:
+Since we’re building a card game, we also want to randomly pick a suit (diamonds, clubs, hearts, spades).
+So we’d need another function:

 function pickSuit(suits: string[]): string {